inu847/cne_apps/CODE_QUALITY_IMPROVEMENTS.md

 ## Overview

-This document outlines recommendations for improving code quality and maintainability in the CNE POS Apps project.
+This document outlines recommendations for improving code quality and maintainability in the DompetKasir project.
 These suggestions are based on a thorough analysis of the codebase and focus on enhancing robustness, performance, and developer experience.

 ## Architecture Improvements